Ln02323/online_CV/CV.md

-craeteing a cv using HTML & CSS.
+creating a cv using HTML & CSS.